Flawless Physio Logo

 by James McCormack

-The cuneiform bone is a very small group of 3 bones.
+The cuneiform bones are a very small group of 3 bones.
 The lateral, middle and medial cuneiforms sit across the midfoot.
-The intermediate (middle) cuneiform is a wedge-shaped dome that sits between the medial and lateral cuneiforms.
+The intermediate (middle) cuneiform is a wedge-shaped dome between the medial and lateral cuneiforms.

-These are tightly packed and connected to the rest of the foot by some large ligaments, primarily to the 1st metatarsal.
+These are tightly packed and connected to the rest of the foot by some large ligaments, primarily to the 1st metatarsal and the Navicular Bone.
 As a result, injuries to the cuneiforms are rarely isolated but commonly a secondary consequence of another injury.

 Types of Cuneiform Fracture

 The awareness of midfoot fractures has increased in recent times.
-This is due to the unusual incidence where American President Joe Biden had a cuneiform fracture.
-Here are the common types:
+This is due to a high-profile incident where American President Joe Biden had a cuneiform fracture.
+Here are the common types of Cuneiform fractures:

 Cuneiform Avulsion Fracture

-Cuneiform Avulsion Fracture occurs when the ligament or tendon detaches, pulling some bony fragments off the bone.
+Cuneiform Avulsion Fracture occurs when the ligament or tendon detaches, pulling some bony fragments from the Cuneiform bone.

 Non-displaced Cuneiform Fracture